JUPITER, Florida – The story of Víctor C. and his wife Maty M. could well represent the American Dream.

 The petition has gathered nearly 1,200 signatures.
 "I saw that even the bad kids who are always making trouble at school wrote that I study with them … and they want me to be here," he said.

 If he wins, Díaz said, he will then go after the second deportation order.
-But he acknowledged that it's a difficult case because Chavez never appealed the two orders.
-And the time that Chavez has spent in the United States since 1996 does not count.
+But he acknowledged that it's a difficult case because Victor never appealed the two orders.
+And the time that his client has spent in the United States since 1996 does not count.
 “Neither his work, nor his business, nor his contributions to society count in legal terms,” the lawyer explained.

-Like many other undocumented immigrants, Chavez and Muy had no legal help when they arrived to the U.S., fleeing the war and lack of economic opportunities in Guatemala.
+Like many other undocumented immigrants, Victor and Maty had no legal help when they arrived to the U.S., fleeing the war and lack of economic opportunities in Guatemala.
 They said they did not understand their immigration status until a few years ago, after they had settled in Jupiter, when they consulted with a lawyer about Jimmy's future.